dtczhl/dtc-KITTI-For-Beginners/README.md

 <img src="img/point_cloud_000000.png" width=700 />

-**Note**: if you are using Ubuntu 18.04 and your program hangs without the viewer window, try fix it following <https://github.com/heremaps/pptk/issues/3>.
+**Note**: if you are using Ubuntu 18.04 and your program hangs without showiing the viewer window, try fix it following <https://github.com/heremaps/pptk/issues/3>.
 Something like below if you are using Anaconda
 ```shell
   cd $CONDA_PREFIX/lib/python3.7/site-packages/pptk/libs
   mv libz.so.1 libz.so.1.old